square/Listable/README.md

 }

-public extension ItemElement where Self:Equatable
+public extension ItemContent where Self:Equatable
 {
     func isEquivalent(to other : Self) -> Bool
     {